BenTheElder/site/content/about.md

 I want computers / machines to help people do more and focus on what really matters.

 I am an open source software developer.
-I help maintain [Kubernetes] – particularly builid, test, release, project infrastructure ... through which I hope to improve the developer and contributor experience.
+I help maintain [Kubernetes] – particularly build, test, release, project infrastructure ... through which I hope to improve the developer and contributor experience.
 I love working with the community.

 <img src="/images/kubecon_barcelona_group.jpg" class="centered" alt="Ben and friends at KubeCon EU 2019" />